tagirov/iris-colemak/README.md

 2. Download [VIA](https://github.com/the-via/releases/releases/tag/v1.3.1)

-3. Save your current mappings
+3. <b>Save your current mapping</b>

-4. Open your default mappings in any editor and take the value of `"vendorProductId"`
+4. Open your default mapping in any editor and take the value of `"vendorProductId"`

 5. Open `./iris_colemak.json` and replace `ID_HERE` by ID of your Iris